NETWORK¶

 Warning

-- Currently, only Linux systems are supported, and except for CentOS 7.6+ and Ubuntu 16.04, other distributions require a Linux kernel version higher than 4.0.0;
+- Currently supports only Linux systems, and except for CentOS 7.6+ and Ubuntu 16.04, other distributions require a Linux kernel version higher than 4.0.0;

-- Pods network traffic data is retained for the last 48 hours by default; Free Plan retains data for the last 24 hours by default;
+- Pod network data is retained for the last 48 hours by default, while the Free Plan retains data for the last 24 hours;

-- In the Pods details page, clicking to enter Network, the time widget defaults to fetching data from the last 15 minutes and does not support automatic refreshes, requiring manual clicks to refresh and obtain new data;
+- When entering Network from the Pod detail page, the Time Widget defaults to fetching the last 15 minutes of data and does not support automatic refresh; manual refresh is required to fetch new data;

-The Pods network supports network performance monitoring based on TCP and UDP protocols.
-Combined with incoming and outgoing, there are six selection options:
+Pod networks support network performance monitoring based on TCP and UDP protocols.
+Combined with incoming and outgoing directions, there are six combinations available:

 - incoming + tcp protocol